Warm-Start Variational Quantum Policy Iteration: Experimental End-to-End Realization

 \section{Experimental End-to-End Realization}

 The implementation of the proposed \gls{varqpi} and \gls{wsvarqpi} algorithms described in~\cref{sec:method} use the \texttt{PennyLane}-based \texttt{variational-lse-solver} library~\cite{Meyer_2024}.
 For depth $d$, the parameterized ansatz $\ket{x(\bm{\alpha})}$ consists of $d$ layers of parameterized $U_3$ rotations, interleaved by nearest-neighbor CNOT layers, as depicted in~\cref{fig:vqpi} for depth $2$.
 In all experiments we used a learning rate of $0.01$ for the Adam optimizer~\cite{Kingma_2014} and discount factor $\gamma=0.9$.
+These hyperparameters were tuned in order to produce robust convergence for different initial conditions.

 For the experiments in this section we resorted to the \texttt{FrozenLake} environment~\cite{Brockman_2016}, using the standard \texttt{4x4} setup shown in~\cref{fig:vqpi}.
 We introduce stochasticity to the environment dynamics by instead transitioning to perpendicular states with probability $0 \leq \beta \leq \frac{1}{3}$.
 Comparable setups have frequently been considered through the lens of function approximation-based \gls{qrl}~\cite{Skolik_2022,Dragan_2022}.
 The $16$-state and $4$-action environment induces a $64 \times 64$-dimensional system matrix of the underlying \gls{lse} following~\cref{eq:bellman_equation_lse}.
 With an ancilla qubit for evaluating the loss function with the Hadamard test~\cite{Bravo_2023}, the realization requires $7$ qubits in total.
 An alternative formulation based on the Hadamard-overlap test~\cite{Bravo_2023} requires $13$ qubits, but significantly reduces the number of multi-qubit operations.
 While this is well within the reach of existing \gls{nisq} hardware, we resort to classical simulation, due to the limited access to these systems.
 For the variational quantum policy evaluation routine we constructively decompose the real-valued system matrix $A_{\pi}$ into a linear combination of $4$ orthogonal matrices~\cite{Zhan_2001,Li_2002}, satisfying~\cref{eq:unitary_decomposition}.
 Details on this procedure and a discussion of potential alternatives are deferred to~\cref{app:decomposition}.